-Private Sector Banks in India play a major role in Financial Inclusion.
-This Article will give you the clear insights about Private Banks, Local Area Banks, Small Banks, Payment Banks, and Foreign Banks.
+Private Sector Banks in India – Private Sector Banks in India plays a major role in Financial Inclusion.
+This Article will give you clear insights into Private Banks, Local Area Banks, Small Banks, Payment Banks, and Foreign Banks.

-The Indian Banking System comprises two major sector of Banks. i.e. Public and Private Sector Banks.
-The former is controlled by the Government and the latter’s share or equity are held by private share holders.
+The Indian Banking System comprises two major sectors of Banks. i.e. Public and Private Sector Banks.
+The former is controlled by the Government and the latter’s share or equity are held by private shareholders.
 The Private Sector Banks in India are divided into two groups.
 They are Old Private Sector Banks and New Private Sector Banks.

 - Old Private Sector Banks existed prior to the nationalization in 1969 and kept their independence because they were either too small or specialist to be included in nationalization.

 - The new private sector banks are those that have gained their banking license since the liberalization in the 1990s.